Sam Darnold: 2018 season

-During a rematch against the Dolphins in Week 9, Darnold threw four interceptions, finishing the game with 229 passing yards in a 13–6 Jets' loss.
+During a rematch against the Dolphins in Week 9, Darnold threw four interceptions, finishing the game with 229 passing yards during a 13–6 loss.
 Darnold suffered through a foot injury, which sidelined him and caused Josh McCown to start for the Jets.
 After missing three games due to a foot injury, Darnold returned to action in a Week 14 matchup against the Buffalo Bills and fellow rookie quarterback Josh Allen.
 Darnold temporarily left the game due to an injury on the same foot, but eventually returned, finishing with 170 passing yards, a touchdown, and an interception as the Jets ended their six-game losing streak and won 27–23.
 He led the team on its game-winning drive, completing a 37-yard pass to Robby Anderson to help set up a touchdown run by Elijah McGuire.
 During Saturday Night Football against the Houston Texans in Week 15, Darnold finished with 253 passing yards and two touchdowns as the Jets lost 29–22.
 During Week 16 against the Green Bay Packers, Darnold finished with 341 passing yards and three touchdowns.
 Marred by 16 penalties, the Jets squandered a 15-point lead and lost 44–38 in overtime.
 During Week 17 against the New England Patriots, Darnold finished with 167 passing yards as the Jets lost 38–3 in the regular-season finale.
 Darnold finished the season with 2,865 passing yards, 17 passing touchdowns, and 15 interceptions.